nus-cs2030s/2324-s2/docs/34-stream.md

 Note that there are constraints on the identity and accumulation function, which are placed due to the potential parallelization of `reduce`.
 We will revisit this operation later.

-Java also overloaded `reduce` with two other versions -- a simpler one (with `null` identity) and a more complex one, which supports a different returned type than the type of the elements in the stream.
+Java also overloaded `reduce` with two other versions &mdash; a simpler one (with `null` identity) and a more complex one, which supports a different returned type than the type of the elements in the stream.
 You can read the [java API](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/stream/Stream.html#reduce(T,java.util.function.BinaryOperator)) for details.

 ### Element Matching